 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.Philippians 4:8

-I’m the one who views in secret, the way you truly are.
-The way you really live your life, not looking from afar.
-I see a Father full of truth, much different from the rest.
-Nobleness is sent forth from you, as you brave humbleness.
-Respectable, your earthly ways, too right to be ignored.
-Character that I desire, through our family cord.
-Purity emerges, deriving from your heart.
-A cleanliness that Christ doth see, it’s like a work of art.
-Lovely are your gentle ways, quite tender is your care.
-Captivating, your love for mom, a treasure we both share.
+I’m the one who views in secret - the way you truly are.
+The way you really live your life.
+Not looking from afar, I see a Father full of truth - much different from the rest.
+Nobleness radiates from you, as you brave humbleness.
+Respectable, your earthly ways - too right to be ignored.
+Character that I desire, pervades our family cord.
+Purity emerges - deriving from your heart.
+A cleanliness that Christ doth see!
+A cherished work of art.
+Lovely are your gentle ways; quite tender is your care.
+Captivating, your love for mom; a treasure we both share.
 You’re a man to be admired, esteemed, and adored.
-Prized above a million men, for this I praise the Lord.
-The most excellent example, of Christ’s sacrificial love.
-The way you lay down your life, for the ones you love.
+Prized above a million men!
+For you, I praise the Lord.
+The most excellent example of Christ’s sacrificial love.
+The way you lay down your life for the ones you love.
 A Father who’s so loving, so gentle, and so kind.
-I’m thankful that our God saw fit, to make you, Father mine.
+I’m thankful that our God saw fit, to make you, Father mine!

 I wrote this poem for my dad, John Kennedy, for Father’s Day 2022.
 I remember contemplating the line, “Nobleness is sent forth from you, as you brave humbleness.”
 I went back and forth on the word brave.
 How and when would you need to brave humbleness?
 Yet, I felt it was right.

-It wasn’t until we left Kansas University Medical Center on July 19, 2022 – with my dad’s diagnosis of ALS – the line in this poem made total sense.
-It was going to take a tremendous amount of bravery to face the inevitable humbleness that ALS would bring.
+It wasn’t until we left Kansas University Medical Center on July 19, 2022 – with my dad’s diagnosis of ALS – that the line in this poem made total sense.
+It will take tremendous bravery to face the inevitable humbleness that ALS will bring.
 My dad is the bravest person I know.

 This poem was featured in an art collaboration with Lioncub Creative